Viva Piñata: Trouble in Paradise

 Viva Pinata: Trouble in Paradise maintains a very similar gameplay mechanic to that of the original Viva Pinata Game.
 The overall premise is still to attract into your garden as many different varieties of pinata as you desire.
 You need to meet certain requirements to attract different types of pinata (for example Whirlms need dirt, Sparrowmints need Whirlms etc).
 As with the original Viva Pinata, each species of Pinata has different romance requirements in order to breed more pinata.
 The romance mini-game has also been retained from the previous game, but now allows the player to enter a closer camera view and requires them to collect a minimum number of hearts instead of chocolate coins.

 You can evolve some pinatas by feeding them different objects or even by performing different actions with them.
 In Viva Pinata: Trouble in Paradise, pinatas also have the new ability to learn 'tricks' by being fed different items.
-Players need to experiment with what items they feed their pinata and then, when the pinata reacts favourably, tap the pinata with the 'Trick Stick' in order to save the trick for future reference.
+Players need to experiment with what items they feed their pinata and then, when the pinata reacts favorably, tap the pinata with the 'Trick Stick' in order to save the trick for future reference.
 Having pinatas learn and perform tricks increases their candiosity and overall value.

 Players also need to maintain a delicate balance between the types of pinata they keep in the one garden, as many different species of pinata do not get along well together and may erupt into fights which can be irritating and time consuming.
 One pinata will inevitably become ill after a fight, needing to be healed (which costs money) or allowed to die.